Key takeaways

 1. What is insurance document generation?

 It is the automated creation of insurance documents using structured data, rules, and approved language instead of manual assembly.
+The output is accurate, consistent, and audit-ready by design.

 2. How is automated document generation different from templates?